The gender revolution among children tips in favor of the masculine

 Gender progress: a one-way street

 Though feminism has made great progress in stripping childhood of gender norms, the efforts have been awfully lopsided.

-just for them.
+Today, there’s not a single traditionally masculine thing a girl can do that would raise eyebrows.
+Join a sports team?
+Over half of them do it.
+Play with toy guns?
+Nerf makes a line just for them.
 Cut their hair short?
 Celebrities Katy Perry, Janelle Monae and Scarlett Johansson all have locks that measure under half a foot.
 Interested in STEM?
 On trend.
 Pretend they are superheroes?
 Last year’s “Wonder Woman” is one of the highest-grossing superhero movies of all time.

 Meanwhile, there’s still not a single traditionally feminine thing a boy can do that wouldn’t raise eyebrows.
 A boy who likes wearing jewelry or makeup, twirling in a tutu or caring for baby dolls is at best the subject of conversations conducted sotto voce.
 At worst: a bully’s target.